 I have a copy of the XDK.
 Do you want it?

 No. Do not post links or downloads to such resources or you will be banned.

-Xenia will check for the minimum supported CPU and GPU on startup and error out if one is not detected.
-Check that your GPU is on this list and that you have the latest drivers installed.
+Xenia will check for the minimum supported CPU and GPU on startup and error out if one is not detected, make sure that you have the latest drivers installed.
 You cannot just remove the checks in the code and assume things will work.

 Can you add support for Windows Me?
 How about my Pentium II?